rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 Error proneness of programming at the level of PL statements is also consistent with the cognitive load theory.
 At this level a programmer needs to consider a multitude of details, most likely overwhelming the working memory limits.
 An interesting piece of trivia is that Turing's original paper (the one about universal machines and halting problem) had several bugs in it.
-_If Turing could not do it right, what chance do we have?_[^scott]
+_If Turing could not get it right, what chance do we have?_[^scott]

-[^scott]:  “If Turing could not do it right, what chance do we have?”- is something I heard in a lecture by Dana Scott.
+[^scott]:  “If Turing could not get it right, what chance do we have?”- is something I heard in a lecture by Dana Scott.
 The bugs were only discovered during the actual implementation work ([Alan Turing](https://blog.wolframalpha.com/2010/06/23/happy-birthday-alan-turing/)).

 The level of details I am talking about here (PL statements, lexical tokens) is often associated with dynamically typed PLs and imperative or even procedural programming.
 This is only partially true.
 Compilation can prevent a lot of trivial errors and hopefully the prevented list will grow, but it is far from being exhaustive.

 **What are my points?**